Artistic Director | Choreographer

 Robbins has received choreographic commissions from Artspace New Haven, Hofstra University, Kehler Liddell Gallery, and Arc Dance Collective.
 Robbins is a 2022 and 2024 grant recipient from the Connecticut Office of the Arts for her community performance project Rooted in Dance & Music, and was a 2023 Artist in Residence at the Kirkland Art Center in Clinton, NY.
 Robbins has been a guest teacher at the Yale Schwarzman Center, Hofstra University, Springfield College, Rhythm and Sound (Toronto), CT Tap Intensive, Elm City Dance Collective, Hartford Dance Collective, MixT Co, and STAMP Long Island, and has been an adjunct tap dance professor at Hofstra University and Connecticut College.
 Robbins has been a teaching artist at Neighborhood Musical School in New Haven for over six years where she has helped spearhead free, educational jazz jam sessions for musicians and dancers of all levels and worked alongside Jesse Hameen II to incorporate tap dance into the Summer Jazz program for the first time in 2024.
 Robbins is the owner of kamrDANCE Studio LLC, which is the only place in Greater New Haven that offers adult tap classes that are drop-in, pay what you can, open to all levels, and focused on the roots of the form.

 As a collaborator and performer, Robbins has worked with artists Rebecca Pappas and Cara Hagan.
 Robbins also performs as a jazz musician alongside many collaborators and is a member of the jazz trio Click Tracks which has performed throughout Connecticut.
 Also a writer and presenter, Robbins has written for the New Haven Arts Paper, and presented her talk How Tap Dance Belongs in Higher Education at Connecticut College’s Igniting Emancipatory Possibilities within African Diaspora Dance Conference.
-Most recently, Robbins was a featured soloist in The Bang Group’s Tap for Today at The Dance Hall in Kittery, ME and is a 2025 New England Dance Fund Awardee from the New England Foundation for the Arts.
+Most recently, Robbins was a featured soloist in The Bang Group’s Tap for Today at The Dance Hall in Kittery, ME and is a 2025 New England Dance Fund Awardee from the New England Foundation for the Arts, and a 2025 Artist Fellowship awardee from the Connecticut Office of the Arts.

 PRESS: